JCSleiman/Python-Scripting/README.md

 # Python-Scripting
-Some scripts based on Python3, installations, configs, etc
+Some scripts based on Python3 for installations, configs, etc